Connecticut Cancer Misdiagnosis Lawyers

-Serving Stamford, Danbury, Bridgeport and all of Connecticut
+Serving Stamford, Danbury, Bridgeport, Shelton, and all of Connecticut

-The medical malpractice lawyers at Berkowitz and Hanna LLC are available to review potential lawsuits on behalf of patients who are diagnosed and treated for the wrong type of leukemia.
+Our skilled Connecticut Leukemia misdiagnosis lawyers are available to review potential lawsuits on behalf of patients who are diagnosed and treated for the wrong type of leukemia.
 A misdiagnosis of the disease can be fatal.
 To learn more, contact our law office today.

 Who is Liable for Misdiagnosis?